-So what is colic?
-The most popular definition is an infant who is otherwise healthy and well-fed, but presents with irritability, fussing and crying that lasts for more than three hours a day for more than three days a week.
-Additional symptoms may include drawing up the knees, and excessive gas (cramping).
-Treatment options for colic include pharmacological products (such as lactase enzymes, colic drops etc.), nutritional and behavioural interventions.
+The most popular definition is an infant that is otherwise healthy and well fed, but presents with irritability, fussing and crying that lasts for more than three hours a day for more than three days a week.
+Additional symptoms may include drawing up the knees and excessive gas (cramping).
+Treatment options for colic include pharmacological products (such as lactase enzymes and colic drops) and nutritional and behavioural interventions.

-- Partially hydrolysed formulas: the effectiveness of partially hydrolysed whey based formulas (PHF) for the management of colic is debatable as most studies included other dietary changes as well.
-These formulas may be of some help to colicky babies when allergies are not suspected2.
+- Partially hydrolysed formulas: The effectiveness of partially hydrolysed whey-based formulas (PHF) for the management of colic is debatable, as most studies included other dietary changes as well.
+These formulas may be of some help to colicky babies when allergies are not suspected.
 Brands include Similac Total Comfort.

-- Reduced lactose formulas: another option is to try a specifically designed infant formula with reduced lactose concentration.
-Some babies are lactose sensitive and have a reduced lactose absorption capacity, resulting in less lactose being absorbed in the small intestine and more lactose ending up in the colon where it gets fermented and produces gas.
-This ultimately leads to some of the symptoms associated with colic, such as cramping, flatulence, excessive crying etc. Using a formula with a reduced lactose concentration could assist sensitive babies and prevent gas development.
+- Reduced lactose formulas: Another option is to try a specifically designed infant formula with reduced lactose concentration.
+Some babies are lactose sensitive and have a reduced lactose absorption capacity, resulting in less lactose being absorbed in the small intestine and more lactose ending up in the colon, where it ferments and produces gas.
+This ultimately leads to some of the symptoms associated with colic, such as cramping, flatulence, excessive crying, etc. Using a formula with a reduced lactose concentration could assist sensitive babies and prevent gas development.
 Brands include Novalac AC.

-- Extensively hydrolysed formulas: If the two formula types above do not assist in the management of colic, one could consider using an extensively hydrolysed, casein protein based formula for infants struggling with severe colic or additional atopic symptoms.
+- Extensively hydrolysed formulas: If the two formula types above do not assist in the management of colic, you could consider using an extensively hydrolysed, casein protein-based formula for infants struggling with severe colic or additional atopic symptoms.
 Brands include Novalac Allernova Smooth and Similac Alimentum.

-- Soya formulas: often used for colicky babies, but it is important to mention that there is no evidence to show that soya formulas assist with the prevention and management of colic.
+- Soy formulas: Often used for colicky babies, but it’s important to mention that there is no evidence to show that soy formulas assist with the prevention and management of colic.

-For breast-fed infants with colic, it is suggested that the mother switch to a low allergen diet, avoiding cow’s milk and dairy food with appropriate intake of vitamins and minerals.
+For breastfed infants with colic, it is suggested that the mother switch to a low-allergen diet, avoiding cow’s milk and dairy food with appropriate intake of vitamins and minerals.
 You will need to wait at least two weeks though to check the effectiveness of the diet.
-Any dietary changes should be made under the supervision or with the advice of a health care professional such as a clinic sister, pharmacist, dietician, GP or paediatrician3.
+Any dietary changes should be made under the supervision or with the advice of a healthcare professional such as a clinic sister, pharmacist, dietician, GP or paediatrician.

-- Gripe water: these products often help to relieve stomach upsets temporarily by changing healthy pH levels (acidity) in the stomach, but do not treat the underlying problem.
-This is seen as a “band aid” approach to manage colic and other digestive problems such as reflux and constipation, and often provides little or no relief.
+- Gripe water: These products often help to relieve stomach upsets temporarily by changing healthy pH levels (acidity) in the stomach, but they do not treat the underlying problem.
+This is seen as a “band-aid” approach to manage colic and other digestive problems such as reflux and constipation, and often provides little or no relief.
 Read the label and avoid products containing alcohol, sugar, sodium bicarbonate (baking soda), simethicone, herbal oils or extracts, or artificial flavours.
-Whilst gripe water is a familiar remedy for infantile colic that has been used since 1851, there are no studies that explore this as a possible treatment.
+While gripe water is a familiar remedy for infantile colic that has been used since 1851, there are no studies that explore this as a possible treatment.

-- Colic/gas drops: drops often contain the pharmacological product Simethicone which requires constant dosing in order to have an effect.
-Over use could create a dependency and as mentioned above, this pharmacological intervention has been reported not to be effective or appropriate for the treatment of colic1.
+- Colic/gas drops: Drops often contain the pharmacological product Simethicone, which requires constant dosing in order to have an effect.
+Overuse could create a dependency and as mentioned above, this pharmacological intervention has been reported not to be effective or appropriate for the treatment of colic.

-- Probiotics: limited evidence is available on the efficacy of adding probiotics to ease colic and the evidence that does exist is, on breast-fed and not formula fed infants.
+- Probiotics: Limited evidence is available as to the efficacy of adding probiotics to ease colic and the evidence that does exist is on breastfed and not formula-fed infants.

-Another issue that came up in our discussion on colic was how to treat constipation.
-I think this is because often a constipated baby would present with similar symptoms as a colicky baby.
-If one pin-points which symptom is most severe, one would be able to use a more specific solution to manage the condition at hand, often addressing the other symptoms then too.
-Look out for our next article which will be on constipation and how you can treat and manage it.
+Another issue that comes up in this kind of discussion is how to treat constipation, possibly because a constipated baby can present with similar symptoms as a colicky baby.
+If you pinpoint which symptom is most severe, you may be able to use a more specific solution to manage the condition at hand, often addressing the other symptoms then too.

 Disclaimer: This post is based on personal experience and personal brand preference of the content author and has in no way been paid for or sponsored.
 BabyYumYum reserves the right to its opinions and fully supports the notion of promotion that breast is best in line with the World Health Organisation (WHO) infant feeding guidelines http://www.who.int/topics/infant_nutrition/en/ Breast milk is the best food for infants.
 Good maternal nutrition is essential to prepare and maintain breastfeeding.
 If breastfeeding is not applied, an infant formula may be used according to health professionals’ advice.
 Preparation and storage of any infant formula should be performed as directed on the tin in order not to pose any health hazards.